- Question #1 :

 Non-operating provincial parks and conservation reserves offer limited recreational experiences, limited access, fewer facilities and generally no dedicated staff or fee collection.
 Operating parks offer a variety of services and facilities, such as campground camping, roofed accommodations, washrooms, and Discovery programs, and charge fees.

 Please visit the Park Locator to find a provincial park or conservation reserve near you.

 What precautions will be put in place to keep your public washrooms clean?

 Priority for cleaning and disinfection is placed on high-touch surfaces in public areas including washrooms and other shared facilities.
-These areas will be cleaned and disinfected twice per day at a minimum or more in higher use areas.
+These areas will be cleaned and disinfected a minimum of once per day and more frequently when soiled.